 Another spacecraft, InnoSat16, is built on the "Geoscan 16U" platform—the first Russian CubeSat of this size.
 It is equipped with a panchromatic camera from JSC "NPO "Lepton" with a focal length of 1100 mm and a resolution of 2.5 meters per pixel, designed for remote sensing of the Earth in shades of gray with an extended spectrum of visible light.

-This grouping is the result of Geoscan's systematic work in the space sector over the past few years.
-Such launches allow us not only to develop technologies and foster collaboration with partners but also to address research tasks that go beyond educational ones.
-CubeSat 3U and 16U form-factor satellites are suitable not only for universities—relatively inexpensive and compact spacecraft allow us to economically test advanced domestic technologies for communication and remote sensing, as well as gain experience that will be useful for implementing larger-scale space projects, such as a flight into orbit around the Moon.
+This grouping is the result of Geoscan's systematic work in the space sector in recent years.
+Such launches allow us not only to develop technologies and foster cooperation with partners, but also to solve research problems that go beyond educational ones.
+CubeSat 3U and 16U form factors are suitable not only for universities—relatively inexpensive and compact spacecraft allow us to economically test advanced domestic technologies for communication and remote sensing, as well as gain experience that will be useful for the implementation of larger-scale space projects, such as a flight to orbit around the Moon.

 The results of the "Ionozond" project have both fundamental and applied significance.
 Data on the state of the ionosphere will help predict space weather, minimizing risks to satellite systems, aviation, and ground infrastructure.